Nina Baker, MPH, Education, and Outreach Coordinator

 After receiving her bachelor's degree in anthropology from Bucknell University, Nina pursued her post-baccalaureate pre-health coursework at NYU.
 This combination led Nina to her passion for global health, health education and health promotion.
 As a result, she received her Masters in Public Health at NYU with a concentration in Community and International Health.
 Previously, she has worked in clinical research for Lymphoma at Memorial Sloan Kettering Cancer Center in addition to global health efforts in Nicaragua, South Africa, and Israel.

-Kimberly Tronolone, MS, Program Coordinator
+Kimberly Tronolone, MS, Development Coordinator

 After completing her bachelor's degree in neuroscience and women's studies from Hampshire College Kimberly worked with a small start-up website which served to educate individuals about sexual health and promoted body positivity.
 She has taught various sexual education workshops to teens and young adults and has worked as both a volunteer and a direct-outreach fundraiser for Planned Parenthood.
 She received her Masters in Nonprofit Management along with a Masters Certificate in Gender and Sexuality Studies from The New School.